asmyasikova83/Parkinson/README.md

 bbci_public/
 startup_bbci_toolbox

-2. this is how us run the front() to save or load elec
+2. this is how we manually  run the front() to save or load elec

 front_pd(conf(), {'Name', 'PD_2', 'save_elec', 'true'})